 For example, if you are conducting testing around the skill Empathy, include calls (real or re-enacted) from your center where empathy was missed or expressed and ask the agent to evaluate the call.
 Hearing realistic examples will add tons of value to the learning experience.

-VereQuest’s Check-Up™ program allows you to take advantage of well-tested content and models that can be fully aligned with your environment and hosted on your own LMS.
-Importantly, the testing is 100% customized to your industry and organization.
+VereQuest’s Check-Up™ allows you to access customized, best-in-class sales and service e-learning.
 You own the content and can avoid costly per learner fees associated with generic call center agent training.

 6. Design for New Employees AND Existing Agent Coaching

-The majority of effort around training is typically focused on new hire training.
-However, the real benefit of a renewed learning strategy is for closing performance gaps for existing agents as well.
+The majority of training effort is typically focused on new hire training.
+However, the real benefit of a renewed learning strategy is closing performance gaps for existing agents as well.

 There are typically three reasons why agents do not do what we ask of them: (1) They don’t know how, (2) They have forgotten, or (3) They don’t want to.
 Obviously, #3 needs a different kind of conversation.
 However, if an agent understands theoretically what needs to be done but is struggling to translate theory into real-life action or the agent has simply forgotten, e-learning can be a big help.
 Reviewing a short module reminds the agent to take responsibility for their own performance and save their supervisor valuable time.